Required Licenses

 Local Business Permits

-- Zoning Permit: Ensure your business location complies with local zoning regulations.
-This may involve submitting a site plan and obtaining approval from local authorities.
+- Zoning Permit: Confirm that your business location complies with local zoning laws; may require an application process.